16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum aureum ‘N’Joy’

+The contrast variegated vibe makes the N’Joy Pothos usually be mistaken for the other cultivars, the Manjula (or the Jade and Pearls coming next).
 You can recognize the N’Joy pothos by its small and cute stature, with smaller leaves borne in tight clusters.
 Such aesthetics make us feel “enjoyed.”
 By the way, this pothos grows fairly slowly compared to the others.

 Pearls and Jade Pothos

-Scientific name: Epipremnum aureum ‘Pearls and Jade’
+Scientific name: Epipremnum aureum, ‘Pearls and Jade’

-However, this variety is even more impressive; its white patches are not randomly spreading as others but are highly organized; the white parts emerge on the edges, forming a border that encloses the green center.
+As mentioned earlier, the Pearl and Jade pothos have similar characteristics to the N’Joy pothos, with white cream variegated with deep green in clear figures or solid blocks.
+However, this variety is even more impressive; its white patches are not randomly spreading like others but are highly organized.
+The white parts emerge on the edges, forming a border that encloses the green center.

-Like N’Joy, Pearls and Jade is compact and has a slower growth rate.
-It matters that taking care of this amazing variegated variety is hard, but you will find it worth it to have such a stunning houseplant like Pearls and Jade pothos.
+Observe more closely, and you can notice the silvery hues that don’t exist in other pothos, which is so exciting about this plant.
+Like N’Joy, Pearls and Jade are compact and have a slower growth rate.
+It matters that taking care of this amazing variegated variety is hard, but you will find it worth it to have such a stunning houseplant like Pearls and Jade Pothos

 Hawaiian Pothos